Spatiotemporal Forecasting of Incidents and Congestion with Implications for Sustainable Traffic Control: Problem Formulation

 We consider a mixed urban traffic network simulated in SUMO with scripted collision events.
 The road network is characterized as a directed graph $\mathcal{G}(\mathcal{N}, \mathcal{E})$, where $\mathcal{N}$ is the node-set with each node representing a road intersection, an entry, or an exit point.
 Edges in $\mathcal{E}$ denote road segments connecting pairs of nodes.
 Time is discretized as $\mathcal{T}\!=\!\{1,\dots,T\}$.
 For each edge $e\!\in\!\mathcal{E}$ and time $t\!\in\!\mathcal{T}$, let $f_{e,t}\!\in\!\mathbb{R}^2$ denote a feature vector comprising the travel time index (TTI) and CE, which capture the congestion level and environmental cost on that edge, respectively.
 More specifically, we define the TTI~\cite{erdelic2021congestion} on edge $e$ at time $t$ as $\mathrm{TTI}_{e,t} = \mathrm{TT}_{e,t}/\mathrm{TT}^{\mathrm{ff}}_{e}$, where $\mathrm{TT}_{e,t}$ is the observed travel time to traverse edge $e$ based on the real traffic flow at time $t$, and $\mathrm{TT}_e^{\mathrm{ff}}$ denotes the free-flow travel time without congestion.
 CE captures all vehicles' emissions on edge $e$ within the time interval $[t-1,t]$, and we describe it using a fitted polynomial function of vehicle speed $v$ (m/s) and acceleration $a$ (m/s$^2$), expressed as $CE(v, a) = c_0 + c_1 v a + c_2 v a^2 + c_3 v + c_4 v^2 + c_5 v^3$, where the coefficients $c_0, \dots, c_5$ are determined empirically for each pollutant and vehicle class~\cite{Krajzewicz2014}.
 These two metrics, TTI and CE, form the basis for modeling network-level traffic states.

 With these edge-level definitions of travel time and emissions, we next specify the vehicle classes and admissible events used in our scenarios.
-The vehicle set $\mathcal{V}$ comprises of passenger vehicles (PVs), buses, and automated vehicles (AVs), i.e., $\mathcal{V}\!=\!\{\text{PV}, \text{bus}, \text{AV}\}$.
+The vehicle set $\mathcal{V}$ comprises passenger vehicles (PVs), buses, and automated vehicles (AVs), i.e., $\mathcal{V}\!=\!\{\text{PV}, \text{bus}, \text{AV}\}$.
 Event admissibility follows \(\mathcal{R}\), which we define as

 where the second vehicle in each combination is the leading vehicle in the interaction.
 For intersections, we treat the scenario under the assumption that PVs exhibit more reckless driving and uncoordinated entry into unsignalized intersections, unlike buses with professional drivers or AVs with automated stopping features, and therefore restrict events to PV-PV interactions.
 In this paper, we aim to present a framework that is capable of reproducing consistent incident conditions, quantifying their effects, and providing accurate multi-horizon traffic forecasts.
-These elements form an integrated pipeline linking controlled anomaly generation with multi-horizon forecasts of traffic impacts on mobility and the environment.
 To this end, we employ a spatiotemporal forecasting model, DCRNN, for predicting congestion and emissions, complemented by a BiLSTM module that provides interval estimates of collision time and location.